 This is a product that can be manufactured in China with a little technical expertise.
 For some inspiration, read up on how GoPro got its start.

-Download The Free Report and Get More Niches and More Data
+Download The Report and Get More Niches and More Data (Coming Soon)

 My initial ecommerce niche report was downloaded over 10K times.
 The new one is even better.
-There’s more 40+ niches and I’ve included more relevant data points:
+There’s 1000+ niches and I’ve included more relevant data points:

 - SEO Difficulty